NxPKG/khulnasoft-docs/content/rules/transform/request-header-modification/examples.md

 ## Add an HTTP request header with a static value

-The following HTTP request header modification rule adds a header named `X-Source` with a static value (`Cloudflare`) to the request:
+The following HTTP request header modification rule adds a header named `X-Source` with a static value (`Khulnasoft`) to the request:

 {{<example>}}